Andy Murray returns to Wimbledon for the first time since 2017 today - here's what you need to know

 This means that had he not been brought in as a wildcard entry for Wimbledon 2021 by the tournament’s organising committee, he would not have been competing in this year’s competition.

-As such, Murray is not seeded among the top 32 seeds as those with the highest chances of winning the competition.
+As such, Murray was initially not seeded among the top 32 seeds as being those with the highest chances of winning the competition.

 While ranking is calculated through cumulative Association of Tennis Professionals (ATP) points scored across tournaments, seeding points to the likelihood of a player winning a specific tournament.